rsimon/immarkus/README.md

-# MARKUS Image Annotation Environment
+# Image Annotation for the X-MARKUS Environment

-An image annotation environment for the MARKUS platform.
+An image annotation platform for the X-MARKUS environment.